szafranski/Rigol_DS1052E-firmware/README.md

 Checked on my scope.
 Worked.

+I firstly updated some old firmware to the newest one - non moded and than flashed firmware once again with that firmware but moded.

 DO IT AT YOU OWN RISK - it is minimal but still

 This repository is more like a "helping hand".